End Parking Mandates

 Space for People, Not Cars

-We're glad we caught your attention.
 Thanks for taking the time to better inform yourself, and to give us the opportunity to share insight on an often misunderstood topic.
+TL;DR-

 The City of Madison aims to kick off a "curbside management" evaluation in Fall 2025.
 Per the Institue of Transportation Engineers, Curbside Management seeks to: inventory, optimize, allocate, and manage the curb space to maximize mobility, safety, and access for the wide variety of curb demands."